anyicomplex/gdx-bmfont/README.md

   -H, --hinting=<none|slight|medium|full|autoSlight|autoMedium|autoFull>
                            Strength of hinting.
   -i, --incremental        When true, glyphs are rendered on the fly to the
-                             font's glyph page textures as they are needed.
+                             font\'s glyph page textures as they are needed.
   -k, --kerning            Whether the font should include kerning.
   -m, --mono               If true, font smoothing is disabled.
   -M, --gen-mipmaps        Whether to generate mip maps for the resulting